espressif/esp-at/docs/en/Compile_and_Develop/How_to_implement_SPI_AT.rst

 After sending the query request, the slave's status returned will be stored in the 4-byte length ``slave_status``, the specific format is as follows:

-1. 0~15 bits: the length of the data the slave want to sent to the master.
+1. 0~15 bits: the length of the data the slave wants to send to the master.
 This field is valid only when the slave is readable.
-2. 16~23 bits: the sequence number of the packet to been sent.
+2. 16~23 bits: the sequence number of the packet to be sent.
 The maximum sequence number is 0xFF, and if the number is reached, the sequence number is incremented by 1 from 0.
-3. 24~31 bits: the slave status(readable/writable).
+3. 24~31 bits: the slave status (readable/writable).
+0x1 means readable, and 0x2 means writable.

 SPI AT Workflow
 ^^^^^^^^^^^^^^^^^^^^^^